 Wet Sugar Cooking Method

-Many cooks believe this method offers greater control over the degree of caramelization, offering the option of stopping at pale gold, or take it all the way to a deep amber or even a mahogany color, for a pleasant burnt-sugar taste.
+Many cooks believe this wet method offers greater control over the degree of caramelization, offering the option of stopping at pale gold or taking it all the way to a deep amber or even a mahogany color, for a pleasant burnt-sugar taste.

 You can use the wet sugar cooking method for any caramel sauce recipe: simply add 1/4 to 1/3 of a cup of water to every cup of sugar in your recipe.

 To make the caramel, pour the water into a heavy-bottomed saucepan.
 Add the sugar and heat over medium-high heat.

 - You can stir the pan to dissolve the sugar, but once the mixture comes to a boil, stop stirring: the agitation can promote crystallization, which will result in grainy caramel.

 - You can also use a lid on your pan to speed up the boiling process, but once it's boiling, leave the lid off: all of the water needs to evaporate before the sugar can start to caramelize.

 The water is boiling off and the sugar is just beginning to color.

 You don't want to walk away during this step, because sugar changes from golden to mahogany brown very quickly, so watch it constantly once it begins to color.
 (It's also a good idea to have ice water nearby, just as a precaution.
 Sugar burns are extremely painful, so be careful when working with caramel.)

 When you get to a nice medium caramel color, pull the pan from the stove and pour the caramel into ramekins if you're using the caramel for flan.